Updated: April 4, 2019

 Open your ears and allow your heart and mind to be receptive.
 It’ll work wonders!
 (Isa.
 55:8-9, 1 Kings 19:11-12)

 6) Sing to Him-

-When we love something, we can’t help but sing to it.
+When we love something, we can’t help but sing to it and about it.
 Even if you’re not necessarily gifted.
 Moms sing to babies, men sing to women, women sing to men, and everywhere you look there is a song being sung.

 “I will sing to the Lord as long as I live; I will sing praise to my God while I have being.”
 (Psalm 104:33)

 By singing to the Lord, we are expressing our love to Him.
 He also sings to us!

 “The LORD your God is with you, the Mighty Warrior who saves.
 He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing.”
 (Zeph.
 3:17)

 In any great love story, there is one defending the love of the other.
 Why can’t it be like that for the Lord?
 So many people want to destroy the love and relationship between the created and the Creator.
 Will you defend Him?

 “But in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect,” (1 Peter 3:15)

 When you start learning about Him, spending time with Him, falling in love with your God, this will become easier and easier where it won’t even be a thought but a knee jerk reaction.
 He is worth defending!